 Grunta Beach

 Grunta is a tiny secluded cove, accessed from the coastal path on Morte Point.
 It earned its' name when a ship with a cargo of pigs ran aground there.
-It's hard to reach but worth the effort for it's peace and tranquility, Best visited at low tide.
-Dogs welcome.
+It's hard to reach but worth the effort for it's peace and tranquility.
+Best visited at low tide.
+Grunta is the beach in the foreground of this image.

 Rockham Bay